-The Adobe 1-Minute Video Challenge is all about working in a group of Year 4 to 9 students and teachers to create a 1 minute video in 5 hours with the use of Adobe software such as Spark Video, Premiere Rush, Premiere Pro, Premiere Elements, Premiere Clip, After Effects and or Photoshop
+The Adobe 1-Minute Video Challenge is all about working in a group of Year 5 to 10 students and teachers to create a 1 minute video in a day with the use of Adobe software (such as Premiere Pro, Premiere Rush, After Effects, Character Animator, Aero & Photoshop) to help promote the United Nations Sustainable Development Goals.

 During 2020, this event will run as a part virtual event with the facilitator connecting into the class/es online.

 If you are interested in hosting an event at your school.
 Please email Dr Tim Kitchen - firstname.lastname@example.org

 In 2015, the United Nations established 17 interconnected Sustainable Development Goals that need to be achieved by 2030 achieve a better future for our globe.
 Each goal addresses the following global challenges:

 Your team can help raise awareness of these goals by creating a 1-minute video that helps explain one of the 17 goals and what can be done to help achieve it by 2030.

 Discuss with your team which one of the 17 goals you would like to focus on for your video story on.
 Select a goal from the list below then start planning your video story.